Marion Brown (nurse)

 Marion Sinclair Brown (6 October 1880 – 23 October 1915) was a New Zealand nurse who served in the First World War and died in the sinking of the SS Marquette in 1915.

 Early life

-Brown was born in Lesmahagow, Larnarkshire, Scotland to John and Maggie Brown.
+Brown was born in Lesmahagow, Lanarkshire, Scotland to John and Maggie Brown.
 The Browns emigrated with five children to the small town of Waimatuku, Southland, New Zealand, where they went on to have a further 10 children.

 Brown initially worked as a domestic servant in Thornbury, but moved to Riverton in 1908 to train as a nurse.
 Once qualified, Brown worked in Palmerston North and then in Waimate.